 The UKFIU has produced a number of guidance and communication products to assist in submitting better quality SARs, instructions on how to use glossary codes and guidance on different reporting routes.
-Please find these products in the related publications list on the Money Laundering and Illicit Finance page.
+New guidance material has been created for the new SAR Portal, please find these products in the related publications list on the Money Laundering and Illicit Finance page.

 In line with the National Police Chief Council’s 2025 vision relating to the changing risks and opportunities of the digital world, there has been a recognised need for the UKFIU to adapt and promote its online presence.

 The UKFIU now creates its own podcasts and webinars, aimed at improving the quality of SARs, promoting the work of the UKFIU and the value of the SARs regime, and providing guidance to all stakeholders in the regime i.e. reporters, regulators/supervisors/trade bodies, law enforcement agencies, international partners, government partners and the general public.

 If you wish to stay up to date with the latest UKFIU news and SARs guidance, please follow us on Twitter and LinkedIn.

 All of the UKFIU podcasts are available to stream/download via regular streaming sites such as Spotify, Apple Podcasts, Audible, Google Podcasts, and Amazon Music.